 About Business Funding

-For many startup to medium sized businesses, owners will quickly discover raising capital as a major headache and limiter when considering expansion, improved infrastructure, marketing and brand awareness, corporate structuring, obtaining key personnel and product development.
+For many startups to medium-sized businesses, owners will quickly discover raising capital as a major headache and limiter when considering expansion, improved infrastructure, marketing and brand awareness, corporate structuring, obtaining key personnel and product development.

 Too often a good business or business idea never gets off the ground due to a lack of capital or financial backing.

-How does a business fund groth and what options are available.
+How does a business fund growth and what options are available.
 There are four main methods that have been around since the dawn of time.
 They are Bootstrapping, Banks, Equity Raising and Investors

 Of course nothing in business is really free, so startups founders should consider how much time and energy they want to put into applying for grants.

 However, to get you started, visit the Grant Finder